 Why Microsoft did an IPO

 They did not need to raise money – they were already profitable.
 They wanted liquidity and price discovery so that they could motivate employees with stock.
 That is the function of a public market.
-Any public market 2.0 initiative has to bear that in mind.
+Any public market 2.0 initiative (such as ICO) has to bear that in mind.
 Investors want to buy shares of profitable business.
 Uber’s $66 billion valuation in private markets is being questioned because investors cannot figure out how they still lose money after having got to such scale.
 Then consider a bootstrapped business such as Microsoft at their IPO 25 years ago or a Mittlestand company in Germany.
 As an investor, which do you prefer to own?
 That is what the Innovation Capital business should be serving and is not.

 Colored Coins 101 for business people